 HRM 727 – Theory & Practice of Measurement

 Principles of subjective assessment in topic areas ranging from educational evaluation to patient-based measurement of health attitudes or health status.
 Discussion includes: principles and methods of constructing rating scales and approaches to assessing the measurement properties of such scales.
-Special emphasis on assessment of reliability and validity -- various forms of reliability (test-re-test, interobserver, split-halves), distinction between reliability and agreement, and indirect methods to assess validity of an instrument in the absence of a "gold standard".
-Advanced topics in generalizability theory will be introduced.
+Special emphasis on assesment of reliability and validity -- various forms of reliability (test-re-test, interobserver, split-halves), distinction between reliability and agreement, and indirect methods to assess validity of an instrument in the absence of a "gold standard".
+Advanced topics in generalizability theory and Item Response Theory will be introduced.
 Format is that of lecture, plus small group discussion.

 Prerequisites: HRM 702, or equivalent intro stats course, or permission of the instructor